caleb-long19/Facebook_Database_Manager/README.md

 To Delete a User you must select a User in the Data Grid, click the delete button and their information will be removed from the Database.

-To search for a User, you can input their Name or ID in the search box.
-The search box can be found at the top left of the application.

 # YOU CAN'T CHANGE THE USER ID AS IT'S BEING USED AS A PRIMARY KEY!